 anxiety, or emptiness

-Restlessness or irritability (may be present in children or adolescents)Feeling guilty, worthless, or helplessLoss of interest in hobbies and activitiesFeeling tiredTrouble concentrating, remembering, making decisionsTrouble sleeping, waking up too early, or oversleepingChanges in appetite or weightThoughts of death or suicide, with or without suicide attemptsPhysical symptoms that defy standard diagnosis and do not respond well to medical treatment
+Restlessness or irritability (may be only symotoms present in children or adolescents)Feeling guilty, worthless, or helplessLoss of interest in hobbies and activitiesFeeling tiredTrouble concentrating, remembering, making decisionsTrouble sleeping, waking up too early, or oversleepingChanges in appetite or weightThoughts of death or suicide, with or without suicide attemptsPhysical symptoms without a standard diagnosis and not responding well to medical treatment

 If you have any of these symptoms, consider checking your medicine cabinet.
 See if some of the medications you take could be at the root of your depression problems.